ArduPilot/ardupilot_wiki/common/source/docs/common-web-apps.rst

 humanitarian organizations and disaster affected communities with greater situation awareness.

-If you know of more, or are the owner of one of the above and would like to correct the description please email drones-discuss@googlegroups.com.
+If you know other applications, or you are the owner of one of the above and would like to correct the description; please leave your comments in the Git Issue Tracker down on the footer.
+You also feel free to edit these pages straightforward by clicking on "Edit on Github" on the top right of the page.